Building Channels of Collaboration for Resilient Partnerships

-This new website PLMalliances.com is the Internet home of PLM Alliances LLC (“PAL”) and its Independent Practice Director and Management Consultant, Richard McFall.
+This website PLMalliances.com is the Internet home of PLM Alliances LLC and its Independent Practice Director and Management Consultant, Richard McFall.

 Our mission is to provide hyper-focused consulting, best practices research, and educational resources for creating more effective collaborations through partnerships, alliances, channels, and communities (“PACC”) across the many technology markets that comprise the $40B global Product Lifecycle Management (“PLM”) ecosystem.
-In the near term, we are busy producing results for our initial set of existing independent software vendor (“ISV”) clients in PLM.
-For 1H2017, as in most of 2016, our consulting services for developing PACC’s are completely subscribed to and we regret that we are not taking new clients at this time.
+In the near term, we are busy producing results for our initial set of Independent Software Vendor (“ISV”) clients across several different market segments of PLM.
+For 1H2017, as in most of 2016, our consulting services are fully subscribed to in projects that span many months.
+We regret that we are not taking new clients at this time.

 The PLM market segments we cover include small focused and large general purpose providers of software and services that span the product lifecycle across the functions of innovation, design, engineering, prototyping, simulation, costing, testing, quality, manufacturing, sourcing, service, and retirement.
 Just a few of the many PLM-related solution spaces